Marius Niculae: Vaslui

-On 20 July, Niculae signed a two-year contract with Vaslui, for an undisclosed fee, estimated by media to be around €300,000.
-Two days later, he was in the starting lineup, in Vaslui's opening against Rapid, making his league debut for his new team.
+On 20 July 2012, Niculae signed a two-year contract with Vaslui, for an undisclosed fee, estimated by media to be around €300,000.
+Two days later, he was in the starting line-up, in Vaslui's opening against Rapid, making his league debut for his new team.
 One week later, Niculae scored Vaslui's third in a 3–0 home league victory over Petrolul Ploiești, marking his first goal in the yellow-green shirt.
 In August, Niculae scored Vaslui's goal in the third qualifying round of the Champions League, in a 1–4 home defeat to Fenerbahçe.
 Subsequently, in a 3–0 away win over Gloria Bistrița he scored once but missed a penalty.
 He also netted the final goal of a 3–1 victory against Steaua.
 Niculae scored his first hat-trick for Vaslui on 29 September against Concordia Chiajna in a 3–0 home win.
 On 21 October he scored the only goal of a 1–0 win, which came after a phase created by teammate Lucian Sânmărtean.
 He scored a brace in a 3–0 home victory against CSMS Iași on 26 November.
-He made his last appearance for the team on 6 December in a 0–0 draw against Petrolul Ploiești, totaling 11 goals by the end of the first half of the 2012–13 season.
+He made his last appearance for the team on 6 December in a 0–0 draw against Petrolul Ploiești, totalling 11 goals by the end of the first half of the 2012–13 season.

 In January 2013, Niculae was close to returning to Sporting Lisbon, but because during the 2012–13 season, he played for two teams, Dinamo and Vaslui, his transfer was cancelled.